Study requirements for Family Tax Benefit (FTB) children aged 16 years or over 007-07040060

 - boarding to attend school

-Department of Veterans' Affairs (DVA) customers are encouraged to compare their DVA and potential FTB entitlements for a child aged 16 years or over using the online estimators to identify which payment may be more beneficial.
+Department of Veterans' Affairs (DVA) customers are encouraged to compare their DVA and potential FTB entitlements for a child aged 16 years or over using the Payment Finder on the Services Australia website to identify which payment may be more beneficial.
 In shared care arrangements, where one parent/carer is receiving Veterans' Children Education Scheme (VCES) or Military Rehabilitation and Compensation Act Education and Training Scheme (MRCAETS) from DVA for a child, this does not preclude the other parent/carer from claiming or continuing to receive FTB for this child.
 Both parent/carer's can be paid their shared care percentage of the payment they elect to receive.
 The DVA Clearance Team must be contacted to confirm eligibility in shared care cases.

-See Maintenance Action Test (MAT) for Family Tax Benefit (FTB) customers for more information about children aged 16 years and over.
+See Maintenance Action Test (MAT) for Family Tax Benefit (FTB) customers for more information about children aged 16 years or over.

 Exemptions and Adjusted Study Load